Salsola melitensis: Conservation

-Uses and benefits
+Uses

 The Maltese salt tree is a rather unknown plant outside of Malta, and virtually no research on its biology or biochemistry has been done on it internationally.
 It is not within the inventory of plants of the Seed Information Database of the KEW Royal Botanical Gardens, nor is it listed in the GENESYS-PGR accession browser of the Global Crop Diversity Trust, the ENSCONET accession browser of the International Centre for Advanced Mediterranean Agronomic Studies, or the World Information and Early Warning System (WIEWS) accession browser of the United Nations.
 Nevertheless, the plant was used in olden days as a source of potash, possibly as a cleaning agent as it may have been used in conjunction with olive oil for the creation of rudimentary soap.
 Salsola soda is consumed as a vegetable in various parts of Italy (known as “barba del frate,” “agretti,” “rospici,” “liscari,” etc.) and Spain (known as “barilla.”)
 The herbaceous plantlet, like the herbaceous forms of Salsola spp. have high fodder value particularly in arid environments, given their high tolerance to extreme climatic conditions such as high temperatures and prolonged drought.
 Some studies report that foliage of S. vermiculata has up to 13.1% of protein content, 9% of which is digestible.
 Given their high affinity for saline environments, species of the Salsola genus may be used for the rehabilitation of degraded saline lands and reclamation of saline soils.
 Such uses are all the more useful in the face of climate change, a phenomenon which further exacerbates the halophytic characteristics of soils in semi-arid parts of the world where salt content is high and precipitation too low for salt leaching.
 In these regions, planting salt tolerant species as well as drought tolerant species, is the most useful approach in rehabilitating drought prone salt-affected degraded lands.